-Help arrived in the form of a New Deal initiative called the Federal Art Project, which commissioned Davis to create murals for the Williamsburg Housing Project in Brooklyn (Swing Landscape, 1938), the Radio City Music Hall smoking lounge, and public radio station WNYC.
+Help arrived in the form of a New Deal initiative called the Federal Art Project, which commissioned Davis to create murals for a Brooklyn housing project (Swing Landscape), Radio City Music Hall, and public radio station WNYC.

 Mural for Studio B, WNYC is a lively medley of flattened shapes that may (or may not) represent a music note, a saxophone, a clarinet, a radio antenna, ether waves, an operator’s panel, a radio mast, and some rigging.
 The artist depicted these elements imaginatively, not realistically, to create a mood.

 A wall mural is seen over and over again.
 If it simply tells a story, such as who discovered the radio wave, then once learned, the spectator loses interest and has no reason to look at the mural again.Stuart Davis, in his working notes for the Studio B mural, 1939

-For the smoking lounge in Radio City Music Hall, Davis created a tour de force of exaggerated masculinity (Men Without Women, 1932).
+For the smoking lounge in Radio City Music Hall, he created a tour de force of exaggerated masculinity called Men Without Women.
 He hated the title and had misgivings about the mural’s location, but decided “it was an opportunity to get my work out in public, even if it is in the men’s room.”

-Davis’s eligibility for government funding ended in August of 1939.
-Free to choose his own subject matter, he painted “the many beauties to be found in the common things in our environment.”
-He fixed his attention on coastal Massachusetts, not the rat-infested, third-floor walkup on Seventh Avenue near 13th Street where he was struggling with poverty and alcoholism.
+His eligibility for government funding ended in August of 1939.
+Free to choose his own subject matter, Davis painted “the many beauties to be found in the common things in our environment.”
+He meant the Massachusetts coastline, not his rat-infested, third-floor walkup on Seventh Avenue and 13th Street, where he was struggling with poverty and alcoholism.